MadeAsthito/obsidian-sync-solution/README.md

 # Free syncing feature for Obsidian !

 *This is only tested in Windows and IOS,
-Feel free to take the idea and implemented it yourself !*
+Feel free to take the idea and implemented it yourself !
+-- Thito *

 ### Okay, what is the concept of this ?
 - *Firstly this is scenario where your main obsidian is in windows desktop, and you wanted to access it from other device, like iphone*